Public Transportation Provided Along Fixed Routes

 • Increased service reliability: Transit systems can take advantage of Global Positioning Systems technology and reward employees for on-time performance and proper vehicle fleet maintenance.

-• Accessible vehicles and stops: These include low-floor buses, secure and Americans with Disabilities Act-compliant bus stops with benches and shelters, and proper maintenance increase the usability, safety, and security of the system.
+• Accessible vehicles and stops: These include low-floor buses, secure and Americans with Disabilities Act-compliant bus stops with benches and shelters, and proper maintenance to increase the usability, safety, and security of the system.

 • Neighborhood-based circulators or subscription routes: Services that offer curb-to-curb service to grocery stores or malls are especially useful in neighborhoods with a high concentration of older adults.